All-Hands-AI/OpenHands/README.md

 OpenDevin is build upon other open source projects, and we are deeply thankful for their work.
 This project would not be possible without the contributions of the open source community.

-For a complete list of contributors and open source projects used in OpenDevin, please see our [CREDITS.md](./CREDITS.md) file.
+For a list of open source projects and licenses used in OpenDevin, please see our [CREDITS.md](./CREDITS.md) file.

 ## 📚 Cite